hitchdev/hitchstory/README.rst

 HitchStory
 ==========

-HitchStory is a python libary for validating and executing storyfiles.
+HitchStory is a python library for running executable specifications.

 Storyfile is a YAML based DSL for writing BDD-style executable user stories.
-It can be used for writing executable specifications and tests on any level of the pyramid.
+It can be used for writing executable specifications and tests at any level of the testing pyramid.

 It is currently in ALPHA.
 APIs may change without warning until version >= 1.0.